ccocchi/sass-twitter-bootstrap-rails/README.md

 `app/assets/stylesheets/application.scss`

     @import "twitter/bootstrap";

+You can also import additionnal files, like the responsive grid or only files you need

+    @import "twitter/bootstrap/responsiveness"
+    @import "twitter/bootstrap/forms"

 To use complementary javascripts files, you can use the `manifest` present in the gem by adding this line to the file `app/assets/javascripts/application.js`